cybergarage/fdutils-aux-jp/README.md

 # Fdutils-aux

-`Fdutils-aux` is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks of Japanese retro computers more easily.
+`Fdutils-aux` is an auxiliary script package for [fdutils](https://fdutils.linux.lu/) and [ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) to operate any floppy disks of retro computers more easily.
 Some old floppy disk might have any damages, and so [Ddrescue](http://www.gnu.org/software/ddrescue/ddrescue.html) tries to rescue the good parts first in case of read errors and retries the bad parts.

 ## Setup